 Strengths and limitations

 The Pune Children’s Study is one of few studies with prospective follow up of a birth cohort with measurements of height, weight and skinfolds, and glucose-insulin across childhood and young adulthood.
 We are able to relate serial measurements of not only weight and height, but also measures of body fat (skinfolds) to adult outcomes.
 It also goes beyond measurements of fasting glucose and insulin concentrations in childhood to dynamic measures of glucose and insulin metabolism from oral glucose tolerance tests.
 Our loss to follow-up of ~25% is one of the lowest for a long–term longitudinal study and adds to its internal validity.
 Limitations of our study were that there were no pregnancy data, and newborn weight was the only measurement recorded at birth.
 Skinfolds were the only childhood measure of body fat available; there are better measures of total body fat now, such as DXA.
 However, we know of no cohort studies with adult follow-up that have used these measurements in childhood.
 The participants were all born in one hospital in Pune and who were available for follow-up from childhood to young adulthood; this limits the representativeness given the population size and socio-economic diversity of India.
 However, the KEM is the second largest hospital in Pune with a general wing (where charges are cheaper and discounts are offered to those on low income) and a private wing (where charges are higher).
 Due to its reputation for providing quality health care, it attracts people from a wide range of socioeconomic classes.
 We do not have data on pubertal staging and are therefore not able to assess its effects on growth and metabolism.
 Most of our participants were classified as belonging to upper social class; this factor may also limit the generalisability.
 However, the classification of social class based on SLI cut-offs has limitations; the majority of participants in our rural cohort were also classified as upper social class based on this score.
 The study was conducted during 2009-11; over the past decade, India has undergone significant socio-economic transition, mostly in urban areas, characterised by increased disposable income, adoption of energy-dense diets, lowered levels of physical activity and higher stress levels.
 Pune has transformed into a cosmopolitan city with a population of over 5 million accompanied by a growth in the Information Technology and automobile sector industries.
-Although our study may not reflect the current socio-economic conditions in Pune, we will attempt to capture these changes in our next follow-up of the cohort when they are 35-40 years old and begin to show signs of hard disease outcomes.
+Although our study may not reflect the current socio-economic conditions in Pune, we will attempt to capture these changes in our next follow-up of the cohort when they are 35-40 years old.
 Given the limitations of the observational design, we are unable to prove any causal associations.
 Because our ideas of adiposity gain and lean gain are based on derived measures, we consider our observations hypothesis generating needing further confirmation.
 Such a study is in progress.

 Summary